 UMTS is a 3G network standard also based upon CDMA technology.
 In cases, you may hear UMTS referred to as 3G GSM or W-CDMA.
 UMTS is usually used with GSM cellphones, or those with a SIM card.
 GSM cellphones that connect over UMTS networks enjoy an advantage over CDMA phones in that you can use them in other countries (most don't support CDMA,)

 UMTS uses CDMA technology for faster data transmission and secured data encryption.
 And it is called as an enhancement to the GSM because, the 3G cellphones using this standard support features like international roaming and can be deployed by GSM carriers like AT&T and T-Mobile.

-HSPA is another 3G standard and an extension to UMTS, introduced for improved performance when compared to the existing 3G networks in terms of data rates.
-The data speed with HSPA is over 2Mbps from carriers like AT&T and T-Mobile.
+HSPA is a 3G standard that is an extension to UMTS.
+Manufacturers introduced HSPA for use with existing 3G networks to improve performance in terms of data throughput rates.
+HSPA provides bandwidth speeds of 2Mbps or more through carrier networks used by AT&T and T-Mobile.

 If you find the myriad of 3G choices a little confusing, you're not alone.
 Fortunately, our list of the best 3G cellphones helps you compare bandwidth speeds and features to make choosing the model for you a little easier.
 Our list of 3G phones includes some of the best smartphones with the most advanced features.

 This list of the best 3g cell phone is also applicable for the following topics:

 Best 3G Cell Phone of 2014